deceptikhan81/Hangman-Project-Board/README.md

 answer array would look like this ["m", "o", "_", "_", "e", "_"], and answerArray.join(" ") would be "m o _ _ e _".

+Handling the Player’s Input:
+Now we have to get a guess from the player and ensure that it’s a single character.
+1 var guess = prompt("Guess a letter, or click Cancel to stop playing.");
+2 if (guess === null) {
+ break;
+3 } else if (guess.length !== 1) {
+ alert("Please enter a single letter.");
+} else {
+4 // Update the game state with the guess
+}
+At 1, prompt takes a guess from the player and saves it to the variable guess.
+One of four things will happen at this point.
+JavaScript for Kids
+©2015, Nick Morgan
+116 Chapter 7
+First, if the player clicks the Cancel button, then guess will be null.
+We check for this condition at 2 with if (guess === null).
+If this condition is true, we use break to exit the loop.
+Note You can use the break keyword in any loop to immediately stop looping, no matter where the program is in the loop or whether the while condition is currently true.
+The second and third possibilities are that the player enters either nothing or too many letters.
+If they enter nothing but click OK, guess will be the empty string "".
+In this case, guess.length will be 0.
+If they enter anything more than one letter, guess.length will be greater than 1.
+At 3, we use else if (guess.length !== 1) to check for these
+conditions, ensuring that guess is exactly one letter.
+If it’s not, we display an alert saying, “Please enter a single letter.”
+The fourth possibility is that the player enters a valid guess of one letter.
+Then we have to update the game state with their guess using the else statement at 4, which we’ll do in the next section.